-Of course, they do!
-However, guinea pigs are rodents and rodents aren’t so gullible when it comes to trusting the world around them.
+Guinea pigs are rodents and rodents aren’t so used to trusting the world around them.
 This means that when you buy yourself a guinea pig, you shouldn’t immediately grab it and start twisting it around.
-Guinea pigs hate that and they definitely hate being pushed and clenched between your hands.
-As much as they love their cage, they hate a claustrophobic feeling that your hands could give it.

-The best way to do this is to let a pig sit in its cage.
-When you want to spend time with it, open the cage and let the pig approach you, and not vice versa.
-If the pig starts approaching you often, that’s a perfect sign that it gained trust in you and you can proceed to pet.
+The best way to do this is to let a guinea pig sit in its cage.
+When you want to spend time with it, open the cage and let it approach you, and not vice versa.
+If the guinea pig starts approaching you often, that’s a perfect sign that it gained trust in you and you can proceed to slowly pet and tickle it.

 How to Pet a Guinea Pig?

-If a guinea pig doesn’t want to be petted, you should never chase it.
+If a guinea pig doesn’t want to be petted, you should never force it.
 Simply let it go until it returns and wants to be petted.
-Of course, petting should be gentle and in the direction of the fur.
+Petting should be gentle and in the direction of the fur.
 Going in the opposite direction will cause discomfort for both you and a guinea pig.
-This direction is from head to hips – not the opposite.
+This direction is from head to hips, not the opposite.

-Well, that’s sometimes a tricky question.
 Many owners say that you should start by petting the back, which we don’t agree with.
-Petting your guinea pig on the back might trigger its instinct and make it scared.
-This will also apply to the underside and the feet, which is something that you should stay away always.
-The best way to start petting is under the chin or head.
-If you see that your guinea pig is comfortable, you can then move to back but ONLY if it’s comfortable.
+Petting your guinea pig on the back might trigger its natural instinct and make it scared.

-What If a Guinea Pig Doesn’t Want to Be Petted?
+What If a Guinea Pig Doesn’t Want to Be Petted or Tickled?

-Would you let someone you don’t trust touch you?
-Guinea pigs neither!
+- Guinea pig doesn’t trust you.
 In this case, you should work on a relationship between you and your guinea pig.
-Since guinea pigs are widely domesticated, you’ll have zero problems in this.
-Just be sure to feed it regularly and keep an eye on it and you should be good.
-You can also include your family members to socialize it with the other people in your family.
+Since guinea pigs are widely domesticated, you’ll have zero problems with this.

-Simply put, some guinea pigs don’t like to be petted.
-That’s how it is.
-If your guinea pig behaves like this, you’ll need to get over it and stop petting it and don’t be sad about it.
-You can still have fun with your guinea pig without physical contact – through training and play.
+- Guinea pigs don’t like to be petted or tickled.
+If your guinea pig behaves like this, you’ll need to get over it and stop petting it, and don’t be sad about it.
+You can still have fun with your guinea pig without physical contact through training and play.